 A course for which the symbol X or I is recorded is not included in the graduate grade point average and may not be listed on the student's Program of Work.
 If the symbol X is converted to a grade as described above, the course is included in the graduate grade point average and may be listed on the Program of Work.
 More information about the graduate grade point average is given in Computation of the Grade Point Average (p.
-62); more information about the Program of Work is given in the graduate catalog.
+57); more information about the Program of Work is given in the Graduate Catalog (http://catalog.utexas.edu/graduate).